 The Fedora Project: Open source evolved

-Formed in 2003 as a partnership between Red Hat® and volunteer participants from around the world, the Fedora Project supports a growing and thriving open source community with tens of thousands of project members.
+The Fedora Project is an online community aimed at improving the lives of people around the world through free software.
+Formed in 2003 as a partnership between Red Hat and volunteers from around the world, the Fedora Project supports a growing and thriving open source community with tens of thousands of project members.

-- New releases of Fedora come out approximately every 6 months.
+- New releases of Fedora come out about every 6 months.

 - Fedora is free to copy, modify, and redistribute without any cost or license fees.